Particular/docs.particular.net/transports/msmq/transportconfig.md

 In this mode, the ambient transaction is started before receiving the message.
 The transaction encompasses all stages of processing including user data access and saga data access.

 MSMQ does not support Snapshot isolation level.
-Snapshot isolation leven only makes sense for persistence.
-This isolation level can only be applied on the persister if the transport and persistence do not share the same transaction.
-Lower the transport transaction mode to atleast **Sends atomic with receive**, use [WrapHandlersInATransactionScope](/transports/transactions.md#avoiding-partial-updates), and pass `IsolationLevel.Snapshot` as a parameter.
-This has consistency issues as mentioned in the [Transport Transactions Consistency Guarantees](/transports/transactions.md)
+Snapshot isolation level is suitable only when persistence is required.
+This isolation level can be applied only on the persister if the transport and persistence do not share the same transaction.
+Lower the transport transaction mode to at least **Sends atomic with receive**, use [WrapHandlersInATransactionScope](/transports/transactions.md#avoiding-partial-updates), and pass `IsolationLevel.Snapshot` as a parameter.
+This has consistency issues as mentioned in the [Transport Transactions Consistency Guarantees](/transports/transactions.md) article

 partial: native-transactions